slyadams/redbadger/README.md

 Note: I tried to create this using a purely functional, immutable approach as a believe this is applicable to your React setup.

-To run:
+To install:

-1. Clone the repo
+1. Clone the repo and change directory into it
 2. npm install

+To run tests:
+1. npm test

+To run data file:
-3. cat data/sample | node .
+1. cat data/sample | node .